 Y’all, I’m not kidding with the title up there.
 If you love German Potato Salad as much as I do, the first bite of this will bring tears of joy to your eyes.
-This really is The BEST German Potato Salad!
-I found the recipe in one of my grandmama’s old cookbooks that I inherited after she started taking her suppers at the big kids table with Jesus and tweaked a little bit to come up with German Potato salad heaven.
-And even the naysayers were impressed!
-My husband hates German potato salad but guess what he had for supper the night I made this?
-Yup.
-German Potato Salad.
-He took one bite and told me there wasn’t any sense in bothering to make anything else because he was just gonna eat this.
+With crispy bacon and potatoes tossed in a scrumptious bacon and onion gravy (or dressing), this really is the BEST German potato salad!

 So, I first found this recipe in one of my grandmama’s old cookbooks that I inherited and tweaked a little bit to come up with this heavenly warm German potato salad.
 The secret is all in the dressing.
 You see, it’s absolutely infused with flavor because the base is bacon.
 Did you know that bacon drippings are the most flavorful grease there is?
 Seriously.
 Well, you take those bacon drippings and then you sauté some onions in it, then you add a little bit of this and that, flour to thicken it, some vinegar to splash it up a bit, and you basically end up with a bacon gravy, but we’re calling it dressing in this post.